metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_helm_chart_v1_manifest.md

 Optional:

-- `match_oidc_identity` (Attributes List) MatchOIDCIdentity specifies the identity matching criteria to usewhile verifying an OCI artifact which was signed using Cosign keylesssigning.
-The artifact's identity is deemed to be verified if any of thespecified matchers match against the identity. (see [below for nested schema](#nestedatt--spec--verify--match_oidc_identity))
+- `match_oidc_identity` (Attributes List) MatchOIDCIdentity specifies the identity matching criteria to use while verifying an OCI artifact which was signed using Cosign keyless signing.
+The artifact's identity is deemed to be verified if any of the specified matchers match against the identity. (see [below for nested schema](#nestedatt--spec--verify--match_oidc_identity))
-- `secret_ref` (Attributes) SecretRef specifies the Kubernetes Secret containing thetrusted public keys. (see [below for nested schema](#nestedatt--spec--verify--secret_ref))
+- `secret_ref` (Attributes) SecretRef specifies the Kubernetes Secret containing the trusted public keys. (see [below for nested schema](#nestedatt--spec--verify--secret_ref))

 <a id="nestedatt--spec--verify--match_oidc_identity"></a>
 ### Nested Schema for `spec.verify.match_oidc_identity`

 Required:

-- `issuer` (String) Issuer specifies the regex pattern to match against to verifythe OIDC issuer in the Fulcio certificate.
-The pattern must be avalid Go regular expression.
+- `issuer` (String) Issuer specifies the regex pattern to match against to verify the OIDC issuer in the Fulcio certificate.
+The pattern must be a valid Go regular expression.
-- `subject` (String) Subject specifies the regex pattern to match against to verifythe identity subject in the Fulcio certificate.
-The pattern mustbe a valid Go regular expression.
+- `subject` (String) Subject specifies the regex pattern to match against to verify the identity subject in the Fulcio certificate.
+The pattern must be a valid Go regular expression.

 <a id="nestedatt--spec--verify--secret_ref"></a>